-This is a guest post from Tim Krebs, corporate communications manager for Protect America Home Security.
+This is from Tim Krebs, corporate communications manager for Protect America Home Security.
 Tim regularly contributes to the Protect America Home and Life Blog and covers a variety of homeowner-related topics.
 Protect America recently released its Trouble in Paradise eBook, which uses a true story as a cautionary tale and gives burglary-deterring advice for homeowners.

 It’s that time again!
 The summer heat is here, and we’re ready to enjoy the outdoors.
 Millions of us will flock to our favorite vacation spots, whether it’s a nearby lake or somewhere a world away.
 Unfortunately, enterprising criminals know neighborhoods will be emptier and are ready to pounce.

 Does burglary actually increase during the summer months?
 There are conflicting opinions.
 The National Crime Prevention Council says July and August are the two highest months for travel but also for burglary.
 Other police departments advise that while there is no specific data suggesting a dramatic increase in burglary during the summer months, our summer habits leave us more vulnerable to successful break-ins.